XWiki is a nicely designed, open-source Java-based wiki.

 - A JDBC driver for your database – e.g., for PostgreSQL, you will need the PostgreSQL JDBC driver

-- A web server supporting Java servlets, such as Tomcat – see XWiki’s Servlet Container Support Strategy page
+- A web server supporting Java servlets, such as Tomcat (see XWiki’s Servlet Container Support Strategy page); you can use my Apache Tomcat Setup for a superior installation experience on Windows

 - If you use Active Directory, XWiki also has an LDAP Authenticator extension that allows users to authenticate and log onto XWiki using domain credentials